IoT

 --topic climate

-In another terminal, publish a message to this topic.
+In a separate terminal session, publish a message to this topic.

 $ mqtt publish \